casanovalx/better-control/README.md

 <br>

-## ✨ Features
+### ✨ Features

 - 🔄 Seamless integration with your desktop environment
 - 📱 Modern, clean interface for system controls
-- 🎚️ Quick access to common system settings
+- 🎚️ Quick access to common system settings and ton of features
 - 🌙 Respects your system's light/dark theme settings
-- 🧩 Modular design - use only what you need (see dependencies for more info)
+- 🧩 Modular design - use only what you need and remove the ones you dont use (see dependencies for more info)

-## Dependencies
 <details>
 <summary><b>Dependencies</b></summary>